S3-HSDM/Portfolio/Individual Project.md

 ## CI/CD (LO-4)
 ### CI
 To ensure that my project on the main branche is a working version I added CI via Github Actions.
 Everytime something is pushed to the main branch, via a pull request from the development branch, the Github action runs all the tests and Sonarcloud.
 For my Backend it runs a serie of Unittests, Integrationtests and Regressiontest.
-For the Frontend it runs Unittest and Regressiontests.
+For the Frontend it also runs Unittest, Integrationtests and Regressiontests.

 ![Backend Github Actions](https://github.com/S3-HSDM/Portfolio/blob/main/images/BackendActions.png?raw=true)